luckynumbersalmon/luckynumbersalmon.github.io/README.md

 <h6>SUMMARY</h6>

-Passionate and versatile broadcast producer with extensive experience in audio production, editing, and live broadcasting.
+<p align=center>Passionate and versatile broadcast producer with extensive experience in audio production, editing, and live broadcasting.
 Adept at working under pressure to meet tight deadlines and deliver high-quality content.
 Skilled in podcast editing, client collaboration, and storytelling, with a strong technical background and creative flair.<br/>
 Highly organized with a proven ability to manage multiple projects simultaneously and drive results.
-Committed to continuous learning and innovation in the field of audio production.<br/>
+Committed to continuous learning and innovation in the field of audio production.</p>

-SKILLS<br/>
+<h6>SKILLS</h6>
 Podcast Editing: Proficient in Adobe Audition, Pro Tools, Audacity; experience with Riverside for remote podcast recording.
 Audio Production: Extensive experience in recording, editing, mixing, and mastering audio content for live and pre-recorded shows.
 Collaboration & Client Management: Skilled in working with producers, hosts, and clients to understand goals, manage expectations, and incorporate feedback into final products.